Union Square (Greensboro): History

 On January 14, 2014, the name Union Square Campus was announced.
 The name "Union" was already used for the neighborhood.
 Union Street was nearby, and Union Cemetery was created by three area churches.
 A four-story building was planned by Fall 2016.
 In April 2014 The Joseph M. Bryan Foundation of Greater Greensboro pledged $4 million toward the nearly $40 million cost of the 103,000-square-foot building.
 The Cemala Foundation also pledged $1.5 million.
 Greensboro City Council indicated the city would add $500,000, plus 2 acres and 250 parking spaces.

 Union Square Campus construction was expected to start in March or April 2015.
 A new section of the Downtown Greenway was to start in May 2015.

 On September 30, 2014, Bob Isner of South Elm Development Group said the economic benefit for the area could total $500 million.

 With Guilford County and GTCC contributing less than hoped, the first phase of the project was changed from a four-story building at Elm and Lee Streets to a three-story building at Arlington and Lee Streets.
 The more prestigious intersection could then have a higher profile project.

-Groundbreaking for the Union Square Campus took place April 7, 2015.
-Lee Street was renamed Gate City Boulevard July 1, 2015.
+The groundbreaking for the Union Square Campus took place on April 7, 2015.
+Lee Street was renamed Gate City Boulevard on July 1, 2015.

-Union Square opened August 5, 2016.
+Union Square opened on August 5, 2016.